edo9k/serenata-de-amor/README.md

 ### What

 Serenata de Amor develops open source tools to make it easy for people to use open data.
 The focus is to gather relevant insights and share them in an accessible interface.
-Through this interface, we invite citizens to dialogue with politicians, state and government about public spendings.
+Through this interface, we invite citizens to engage in the discussion about public spending, together with politicians, state and government.

 ### Who

-Serenata's main role is played by [Rosie](rosie/README.md): she is an artificial intelligence who analyzes Brazilian congresspeople expenses while they are in office.
+Serenata's main role is played by [Rosie](rosie/README.md): she is an artificial intelligence that analyzes Brazilian congresspeople expenses.
 Rosie can find suspicious spendings and engage citizens in the discussion about these findings.
 [She's on Twitter](https://twitter.com/RosieDaSerenata).

-To allow people to visualize and make sense of data Rosie generates, we have created [Jarbas](jarbas/README.md).
-On this website, users can browse congresspeople expenses and get details about each of the suspicions.
-It is the starting point to validate a suspicion.
+To allow people to visualize and make sense of the data Rosie generates, we have created [Jarbas](jarbas/README.md).
+On this website, users can browse congresspeople expenses and get details about each suspicious expense.
+It is the starting point for validating a suspicion.

 ### How